-This course introduces modern tools and techniques used for manipulation, analysis and visualization of data using software.
+This course introduces modern tools and techniques used for manipulation, analysis and visualization of large datasets using software.
 Students will study regression models to make predictions and analyze the relationship between variables.
-Students will gain hands-on experience visualizing, analyzing, and interpreting data from multiple disciplines such as social sciences, life sciences, physical sciences, economics, education, and engineering.
+Students will gain hands-on experience visualizing, analyzing, and interpreting large datasets from disciplines such as social sciences, life sciences, physical sciences, economics, education, and engineering.